jacqueline-wong/CEE4530/Project/team10_final_report.md

 #### Objectives ####

-There are two objectives of this project:
+There are two main objectives of this project:
 1. Investigate the breakthrough characteristics and equilibrium partitioning of red dye #40 on activated carbon in a continuous flow carbon contactor at a range of different layering patterns given equal proportions of sand and activated carbon by mass in the column.
-2. Investigate the relationship between how varying flow rate affects the amount of water that can be “treated” by the adsorption column until the effluent is 50% of the influent concentration.
+2. Investigate the relationship between varying flow rate and how it affects the amount of water that can be "treated" by the adsorption column until the effluent is 50% of the influent concentration.

 #### Hypothesis ####